 Chafing is no fun for anybody.
 Yet, so many of us runners (myself included) are intimately familiar with that burning sting of raw skin as you get in the shower post-run.
-Just wait till you get some soap on it.
+Just wait till you get some soap on it—runner’s rash is no joke.

 This runner’s rash isn’t something you have to deal with, though.
-Chafing from running is preventable.
+Chafing from running is preventable—but the answer isn’t always more lube and stretchy pants.

 Instead of grimacing your way through another sufferfest, learn how to prevent chafing while running with 2 of our favorite drills.
 These drills will prevent thigh chafing and keep the runner’s rash at bay.